 - In positions involved in gaming and gambling that include direct participation in wagering and/or betting;

-- In positions in chemical pest control, warehousing, catalogue/online order distribution centers;
+- In positions in chemical pest control, warehousing, catalog/online order distribution centers;

-- In positions with travelling fairs or itinerant concessionaires;
+- In positions with traveling fairs or itinerant concessionaires;

 - In jobs that do not allow participants to work alongside U.S. citizens and interact regularly with U.S. citizens and to experience U.S. culture during the workday portion of their Summer Work Travel programs;

 - In positions that require licensing;